-Christmas is the most sacred time of year billions of people worldwide.
-But where food is concerned in America it’s largely a replay of Thanksgiving minus the cranberry sauce.
-That is, the standard omnivorous Christmas dinner is a turkey, or maybe a ham.
-So the same ideas for veganizing Thanksgiving apply to veganizing Christmas.
+Christmas is the most sacred time of year for billions of people worldwide.
+But where food is concerned in America, it’s largely a replay of the Thanksgiving meal minus the cranberry sauce.
+That is, the standard omnivorous Christmas main course is a turkey, or maybe a ham.
+So the same ideas for veganizing Thanksgiving apply to planning a vegan Christmas feast.

 Vegan Christmas Cookbooks